Apartments in 99206

 1 BR 2 BR

-June Prices: Spokane Valley vs. Surrounding Areas
+February Prices: Spokane Valley vs. Surrounding Areas

 Rent Prices in Spokane Valley and Surrounding Areas

-Rent prices have increased in Spokane Valley over the last month.
+Rent prices have decreased in Spokane Valley over the last month.
 But how have the surrounding areas fared when it comes to the recent volatility in apartment prices?
 Rent prices in 0 of the Spokane Valley suburbs increased last month.
 On the other hand, 0 local areas experienced a decrease in the price of a one-bedroom apartment.

 More key findings include: